Drug driving involves driving when you have drugs in your system.

 In fact, an experienced traffic lawyer can persuade the Magistrate to reduce the disqualification period to the minimum, which is 3 months for your first offence, or 6 months if it is your second or subsequent major traffic offence in the past 5 years.

-In some cases, a good traffic lawyer may even be able to persuade the Magistrate to grant you a ‘section 10’, which means that although you are guilty there is no conviction recorded, no disqualification and no fine.
+In some cases, a good traffic lawyer may even be able to persuade the Magistrate to grant you a ‘section 10 dismissal or conditional release order’, which means that although you are guilty there is no conviction recorded, no disqualification and no fine.

 The type of penalty that you will receive will ultimately depend on the facts and circumstances of your case.